eHarmony/vw-webservice/README.md

 [INFO] Final Memory: 21M/81M
 [INFO] ------------------------------------------------------------------------
 Step 4:
-Copy the generate .war file to the jetty-6.1.20/webapps folder.
+Copy the generated .war file to the jetty-6.1.20/webapps folder.
 If you're running Jetty on the same box where you built the vw-webservice.war file, you can do this manually.
 Otherwise, you can use 'scp' to copy the WAR file to the box where Jetty is running (specifically, the /webapps folder under the jetty-6.1.20 folder).
 ~>scp /Users/vrahimtoola/Desktop/Git/GitHubCorpDotCom/vw-webservice/target/vw-webservice.war  boxthatIsRunningJetty:/path/to/jetty-6.1.20/webapps
 Step 5:
-Restart the Jetty instance (wherever you have Jetty running).
+Restart the Jetty instance (wherever you will be running Jetty).
 ~> cd /path/to/jetty-6.1.20
 ~>./bin/jetty.sh stop
 ~>./bin/jetty.sh start